-- However, once school starts, there is a 2 to 3 week “freeze period” (no changes to routes) where we give the bus company the opportunity to smooth out the routing process.
+- Once the bus company assigns routes, there is a "freeze period" (no changes to routes) where we give the bus company the opportunity to smooth out the routing process until mid-September.

 Bus schedules – regular and exceptions:

-- In the P.M., buses do not typically leave MC (except the train shuttle) until 3:15.
+- In the P.M., buses do not typically leave MC (except the train shuttle - around 2:50) until 3:15.
 This gives our students a chance to see their teachers and/or to participate in extracurricular activities after school.

 - School delay due to snow/elements - the announced MC delay, is the same for the bus delay.
 E.g. If school is delayed 2 hours, then the bus schedule is delayed 2 hours.